Gun violence in Sweden: Overview

-By 2021, gun violence by crime gangs had increased tenfold since the early 1990s.
+By 2021, gun violence by organized crime had increased tenfold since the early 1990s.

 According to a report published by academic researchers in 2017, shooting incidents with fatal outcomes are about 4 to 5 times as common in Sweden compared to neighbouring countries such as Germany and Norway when taking population size into account.
 The city with the highest prevalence of shootings was Malmö.
 The grave violence in the studied period also changed character, from criminal motorcycle gangs to city suburbs.
 Sweden also stands out in having a low resolution rate (25%) for gun homicides compared to Germany and Finland at 90%.

 In January 2018, police statistics reported an increase in gun homicides from 8 in 2006 to 43 in 2017.
 Analysis of 2011–2017 gang warfare showed that there were 1500 incidents involving firearms, 131 people had been killed and 520 injured.

 In February 2018, criminologist Jerzy Sarnecki stated in an interview with magazine Forskning & Framsteg that the increasing levels of gun crime in Sweden had taken him, Swedish criminologists in general and police in Sweden by surprise.
 He characterised the recent developments as "very serious".

 A 2018 systematic review of 25 studies on firearm violence in Sweden by criminologist and physician Ardavan Khoshnood, concluded "that even though knives/sharp weapons continue to be the most common MO in a violent crime in Sweden, firearm-related violence is significantly increasing in the country and foremost when discussing gang-related crimes.
 Moreover, firearm-related homicides and attempted homicides are increasing in the country.
 The studies also show that a firearm is much more lethal than a knife/sharp weapon...
 It is principally the three largest cities of Sweden which are affected by the many shootings in recent years."

 According to researcher Amir Rostami at Stockholm University, police statistics for January–November 2018 showed that the number of shootings was at a continued high rate at 274, where up until the end of November 42 people had been shot and killed and 129 wounded compared to 43 in 2017.

-In 2020 there were 366 incidents of shootings in Sweden where 47 people were killed and 117 were wounded, which represented a 10% increase on the previous year.
+In 2020, there were 366 incidents of shootings in Sweden where 47 people were killed and 117 were wounded, which represented a 10% increase on the previous year.
 About half the shooting resulting in killings took place in so-called vulnerable areas and represented an increase on the preceding year.